Meredith Blake

 By August 1943, Blake had joined Shep Fields, where she stayed for the next three years.
 Featured on Field’s CBS, NBC Blue and the Mutual Network radio programs, she made a number of recordings with the band and appeared on Margaret Arlen’s CBS television interview program in August 1944.
 In late 1945, she traveled overseas with the orchestra.
 She remained with Fields through at least mid-1946, retiring at some point soon after that to give birth to her first child, a son.[4]

 In August 1951, Blake gave birth to a second son.
 At that time, her husband, now a civilian, was captain of the passenger vessel Alcon Cavalier.
-The couple remained on the East Coast for the rest of Blake’s life, eventually settling in Connecticut.
+The couple lived in Mobile, Alabama, for thirty years before moving to Marlborough, Connecticut, in 1980.
 Meredith Blake passed away in 1985 at age 68.
-Her husband survived her, passing away in 1997.
+Her husband survived her, passing away in 1997.[5]

 Notes